 Many of our important culinary herbs belong to this family, including oregano, thyme, rosemary, basil, mint and lavender.
 There are no poisonous plants in the mint family.34

-We have identified five members of the mint family growing in the Reserve.
+Five members of the mint family grow in the Reserve.
 In addition to horehound, there are Black sage (Salvia mellifera), White sage (Salvia apiana), Cleveland sage (Salvia clevelandii) and rigid hedge-nettle (Stachys ajugoides var. rigida)

 Jepson eFlora Taxon Page

-The general, but unproven, consensus is that plant hairs (trichomes) first evolved to buffer plant sagainst environmental extremes- heat, cold, drought, irradiation, etc. Since that time, the morphology of trichomes has diversified greatly.
-Present day trichomes appear to provide a variety of benefits.
+The general, but unproven, consensus is that plant spines first evolved to protect plants against herbivores.268 Since that time, the morphology of spines has diversified greatly.
+Present day spines appear to provide a variety of benefits, from defensive, to climbing.
 Some of these benefits are supported by experimental work, most by logic and some only by imagination.

 Human Uses

 The earliest known medicinal use of white horehound may have been in 100 BC Egypt, where pharaohs regularly included it in their medicine chests.570 One hundred years later in Rome, Pliney the Elder called the plant “ a plant of the very greatest utility”.
 568 Throughout the ages, the applications of horehound diversified.
-It has been used for diverse uses as cures for fevers, antidotes for poisons, stimulants for digestion and protection from magic spells.567,569 Then, as now, the most common uses concerned relief from coughs and colds.
+It has been used for diverse uses as a cure for fevers, an antidote for poisons, a replacement for hops in beer, a stimulant for digestion and a protection from magic spells.567,569 Then, as now, the most common use concerns the relief from coughs and colds.
 Even though few if any medicinal benefits have been supported – or refuted – by clinical trials, horehound is included as an ingredient in several modern over-the-counter medicinal products.570

 Interesting Facts